Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Introduction

-\emph{Acknowledgements:} We would like to thank Ana B\u alibanu for explaining the results and consequences of \cite{balibanu2020perverse} to us.
-These explanations were foundational in the development of \cref{sec:bc}.
-We would also like to thank Leonardo Mihalcea for some very illuminating discussions.
+\emph{Acknowledgements:} We would like to thank both Ana B\u alibanu and Peter Crooks for explaining the results of \cite{balibanu2020perverse} to us, and Leonardo Mihalcea for several illuminating discussions.
+We also thank the referee for a careful and close reading of the manuscript, leading to improvements of several proofs.
 Computer calculations in service of this paper were coded in SageMath \cite{sagemath}.
 Parts of this work were conducted while RS was at Virginia Tech, and parts while at ICERM.
-RS gratefully acknowledges the support of these institutions.
+RG was supported by National Science Foundation grant \#2152312.
+We gratefully acknowledge the support of these institutions.